On average, 1 in 9 women experience depression before, during and after pregnancy, according to the Center for Disease Control (CDC) .

-“It really makes sense that men would be at risk for postpartum depression as well,” said Dr. Elise Herman, Novant Health medical director of behavioral health services in Charlotte, North Carolina.
+“It really makes sense that men would be at risk for postpartum depression as well,” said Dr. Elise Herman, a psychiatrist with Novant Health Psychiatric Medicine - Salisbury.
 “There are some common risk factors and sleep quality changes.
 Having a child changes a marriage related to finances and time devoted to one another.
 All of these things going on can put people at risk.
 If there is strain, especially if they (fathers) are not involved with the children, suicide can also be an additional risk factor to consider.”

 The study, which included over 3,500 men living in New Zealand, found that fathers who were stressed or were in poor health showed more symptoms of depression before their baby was born.
 A higher level of depression symptoms were found in fathers after their child was born.
 These included men who were no longer in a relationship with the mother, were in poor to fair health at nine months, had a history of depression or were unemployed after nine months.